 - 2 tablespoon 30ml milk

-- 1 teaspoon 5ml white vinegar
+- 1 teaspoon 5ml apple cider or white vinegar

 - 1 teaspoon 5ml pure vanilla extract